-2.8.6 Transport Savings (target £1.050m, forecast £0.200m, variance £0.850m)
+2.9.6 Transport Savings (target £1.050m, forecast £0.200m, variance £0.850m)

 A full report was presented to committee in July 2016.
 Various strands of work have and are being carried out including the reduction in the allocation for funding for transport in peoples' Personal Budgets; discussing with people at their annual review how they can meet their transport needs in a more cost effective way; and charging self-funders.
 However the savings from transport are taking longer to deliver than originally anticipated due to lack of capacity in the locality teams; the information available from travel systems; being able to make changes to travel arrangements for all individuals on a route to enable transport to be stopped and savings realised, cultural change and a reluctance to take up travel training.
+A review of transport is in train.